svmiller/svmiller.github.io/research.md

 Miller, Steven V. Forthcoming. "[Economic Anxiety or Ethnocentrism?
 An Evaluation of Attitudes Toward Immigration in the U.S. From 1992 to 2017](/research/economic-anxiety-ethnocentrism-immigration-1992-2017/)." *Social Science Journal.*

 Miller, Steven V. and Nicholas T. Davis.
-Forthcoming. "[The Effect of White Social Prejudice on Support for American Democracy](/research/white-social-prejudice-support-american-democracy/)." *Journal of Race, Ethnicity, and Politics.*
+2021. "[The Effect of White Social Prejudice on Support for American Democracy](/research/white-social-prejudice-support-american-democracy/)." *Journal of Race, Ethnicity, and Politics.* 6(2): 334--351.

 Curtis, K. Amber and Steven V. Miller.
 2021. "[A (Supra)Nationalist Personality?
 The Big Five’s Effects on Political-Territorial Identification](https://journals.sagepub.com/doi/abs/10.1177/1465116520988907)."  *European Union Politics* 22(2): 202--226.